 Sarah Stevenson (BSc [Hons] '15, Civil Engineering, University of Manitoba; MESc '17, Wind Engineering, Western University) is tearing apart houses for her PhD.
-With the click of a mouse, and some computer code, she buffets them with high winds, rams them through thunderstorms, swirls them around in tornadoes.
+With the click of a mouse, and some computer code, she can buffet them with the swirling winds of a tornado.
 By studying how severe wind events weaken the bones and joints of a house - connections between ground to floor, floor to wall, wall to roof (and everything in between), for example - Sarah's research is helping develop stronger, more resilient houses.
-Currently, Canada's building codes rarely take severe wind effects into account.
-With climate change potentially affecting severe weather patterns in the coming decades, Sarah's research will play a critical role in newer, improved building codes.
-She is also a member of the Northern Tornadoes Project's ground survey team, where she investigates the devastating after-effects of tornadoes on people's homes.
+She is also a member of NTP's ground survey team, where she investigates the devastating after-effects of tornadoes on people's homes.
 The field studies, in addition to site inspections of new houses under construction, often find their way into her computer models, making her findings more realistic and practical than anything being currently studied.